-You will need to complete the Nuclear Engineering Minor form and have it signed by Dr. Nassersharif and also your Department Chair.
-You should also consult with Dr. Nassersharif prior to selecting courses for the minor as some options are available based on your engineering major.
+You will need to complete the Nuclear Engineering Minor form (students entering prior to fall 2015 or students entering after fall 2015) and have it signed by Dr. Nassersharif and also your Department Chair.
+You should also consult with Dr. Nassersharif when considering available supporting courses regarding the specific options available based on your engineering major.

 The course requirements for the Undergraduate Nuclear Engineering Minor are as follows.